Why Change Is Needed

 Disregard for Rules and Process

-The current council has failed to follow established rules and processes on many important issues.
-Rules and processes are important because they provide the assurance that decisions are being made appropriately – that council has considered relevant factors before making its decisions.
-Recent decisions where council ignored proper process include:
+The current council majority has failed to follow established rules and procedures on many important issues.
+Rules and procedures are important because they provide the assurance that decisions are being made appropriately; that council has considered relevant factors before making its decisions; and, that the same rules are applied for everyone.

-Hiring the new CAO without following best-practice guidelines established by Municipal Affairs
+Hiring the new CAO without following best-practice guidelines established by Municipal Affairs (led by Boehlke)

-Overriding procurement policy to award sole-source internet servicing contract to consultant championed by one councillor
+Overriding procurement policy to award sole-source internet servicing contract to consultant championed by one councillor (led by Kamachi)

-Not listening to residents
+Not listening to Residents

-As well as ignoring rules and process, the current Council is quickly developing even a worse track record than its predecessors in terms of not placing any value on residents' interests and/or concerns.
-Recent examples of this distain for residents include:
+As well as ignoring rules and process, the current Council has repeatedly demonstrated an even a worse track record than its predecessors in terms of completely ignoring and/or devaluing residents' interests and/or concerns.

-Rocky View took on significant debt to build what is still an underutilized water and waste water infrastructure network in East Rocky View.
-The Council of the day assured residents that commercial development attracted by this infrastructure would easily pay down the debt.
-This has not happened - we still owe over $53 million in external long term debt, plus an additional $35-$40 million that has been taken out of the Tax Stabilization Reserve and/or paid directly out of county tax revenues with promises that developers will pay it back through off-site levies.
+In 2005, Rocky View took on significant debt to build what is still an underutilized water and wastewater infrastructure network in East Rocky View.
+The Council of the day assured residents that commercial development attracted by this infrastructure would easily pay down the debt within a decade.
+This has not happened - we still owe over $47 million in external long-term debt, plus an additional $45 – $50 million that has been taken out of the Tax Stabilization Reserve and/or paid directly out of county tax revenues with promises that developers will pay it back through off-site levies.